How to Read a 10-K: The Only 5 Sections That Matter

 Item 8 is where the audited numbers live: income statement, balance sheet, cash flow statement, plus all the footnotes that explain how those numbers came to be.

-Revenue recognition, segment information, stock-based compensation, leases, pension obligations, and commitments/contingencies are all note sections that can change how you interpret the headline numbers.
+Read key footnotes.
+Revenue recognition, segment information, stock-based compensation, leases, pension obligations, and commitments/contingencies.
+These can change how you interpret the headline numbers.

-One simple rule: if cash flow and earnings are moving in opposite directions without a very good explanation, slow down and dig into the notes.
+One simple rule I follow: if cash flow and earnings are moving in opposite directions without a very good explanation, slow down and dig into the notes.

 4. Business Description (Item 1)